 About the Project

 SNAP to Health seeks to identify the barriers, best practices, and promising innovations for improving nutrition within the Federal Supplemental Nutrition Assistance Program (SNAP).
-The project will make policy recommendations for redesigning the program to promote health and prevent adult and childhood obesity.
+The project made policy recommendations for redesigning the program to promote health and prevent adult and childhood obesity.

-- Designing and conducting a survey of stakeholder groups to identify barriers and opportunities for improving nutrition in SNAP.
-This survey will provide an overview of state, local, and private sector organization’s views of the opportunities and barriers to improving nutrition among SNAP beneficiaries.
+Designed and conducted a survey of stakeholder groups to identify barriers and opportunities for improving nutrition in SNAP.
+This survey provided an overview of state, local, and private sector organizations’ views of the opportunities and barriers to improving nutrition among SNAP beneficiaries.

 NHANES Data Analysis

-- Conducting the first statistical analysis of the National Health and Nutrition Examination Survey (NHANES) data to determine the effects of SNAP on nutrition and obesity in youth, ages 4-19.
-Our analysis will provide important data about the nutritional outcomes of children enrolled in the program. including their obesity rates, to help frame future policy recommendations.
+Conducted the first statistical analysis of the National Health and Nutrition Examination Survey (NHANES) data to determine the effects of SNAP on nutrition and obesity in youth, ages 4-19.
+Our analysis provided important data about the nutritional outcomes of children enrolled in the program. including their obesity rates, to help frame future policy recommendations.

-- Developing policy recommendations to improve nutrition in SNAP.
-The recommendations will be a valuable resource for policymakers and advocates as they consider future re-authorizations of the Farm Bill.
+Developed policy recommendations to improve nutrition in SNAP.
+The recommendations are a valuable resource for policymakers and advocates as they consider future strategies to strengthen SNAP and re-authorizations of the Farm Bill.